-White Energy will install and use continuous recording devices to monitor injection pressure, mass injection rate, and volume (calculated); the pressure on the annulus between the tubing and the long string casing; the backside pressure of all surface and intermediate Casing strings; the annulus fluid volume added; and the temperature of the CO2 stream, as required at 40 CFR 146.88(e)(1), 146.89(b), and 146.90(b).
-If one of these monitoring devices (except for the mass flow meter) fail, manual readings and recordings of the data will be made daily until the sensor is repaired.
+Cleco Power LLC will install and use continuous recording devices to monitor injection pressure, mass injection rate, and volume (calculated); the pressure on the annulus between the tubing and the long string casing; the annulus fluid volume added; and the temperature of the CO2 stream, as required at 40 CFR 146.88(e)(1), 146.89(b), and 146.90(b).
+If one of these monitoring devices (except for the mass flow meter) fail, manual readings and recordings of the data will be made every four hours until the sensor is repaired.
 If the mass flow meter fails, a secondary or backup flow meter will be used to gather and record the data.